scyth3-c/rwnio-chatroom/README.md

 ## interesting

-building id:
+building in:  Ubuntu 22.04

-Ubuntu 22.04
+ssl is includes (this is in the makefile)

-ssl includes (this is in the makefile)
+flags: -lcurl -lcrypto

 ```